charcolle/UnityEditorMemo/Assets/Plugins/UnityEditorMemo/Readme.txt

 	Charcolle : charcolle.1234@gmail.com

 Åú Description
-	- You can use this asset from MenuBar, [Window > UnityEdiorMemo].
+	- You can use this asset from MenuBar, [Window] -> [UnityEdiorMemo].
 	  When opening the window, then post any texts on it.
 	  You can add a category of memo.
-Press plus button, and input the category name, then press Register button.
+Press plus button, and input the category name, then press [Register] button.
 	  You can add a Object in project to your memo.
-Also, you can add a Object in scene, which has UnitySceneMemo, to your memo.
+Also, you can add a Object in the scene, which has UnitySceneMemo, to your memo.
 	- You can add memo to your gameObjects from Hierarchy view.
-Select the gameObject and press Add button.
+Select the gameObject and press [+] button.
 	  You can disable this system from Preference.

 Åú Lisence